bairblog/bairblog.github.io/README.md

 ## Steps

-- We now have two branches, master and production.
+- We have two branches, master and production.
 Use master for `bairblog.github.io` which is GitHub's built-in feature for updating websites, and for giving previews to authors.
 The production branch is used for copying the files over to the place where the blog lives.